leuchankaau/email-service/ARCHITECTURE.md

 Lambda routes message based on environment variables between providers queues.
 Load balancer can also be used for routing and would be much more elegant, but we avoid it to reduce complexity.

 ## Processing message by providers
-Message pulled by lambda and sent to provider, if successful response acknowledge delivery, if error push back to queue and retry in time configure in queue.After several retries queue will push it to DLQ.
+Message pulled by lambda and sent to provider, if successful response acknowledge delivery, if error push back to queue and retry (time configured in a queue).After several retries queue will push it to dead letter queue DLQ.
+DLQ is undelivered-message queue, is a holding queue for messages that failed delivery to their destination, here it will caused by provider errors.
 ## Failed Delivery Handling
 Pull message from Provider error queues, update with info that it failed for provider and push it to another provider, if all providers failed then forward it to error for manual handling.
 ## Decisions